A Guide to the Flood Re Scheme

 The Flood Re scheme is paid for in two ways:

-A tax/levy paid by all home insurers in the UK.
+- A tax/levy paid by all home insurers in the UK.

-An amount paid by all policyholders who's properties are included in the Flood Re scheme.
+- An amount paid by all policyholders who's properties are included in the Flood Re scheme.

 You can find out your council tax band at: http://cti.voa.gov.uk/cti/InitS.asp?lcn=0

 If your insurer decides not to include you in the Flood Re scheme they will set their own charge for offering you flood cover and include this within the overall cost for all other cover such as theft, fire etc. If your insurer doesn't include your property in the Flood Re scheme.
 It is unlikely that if you are eligible for Flood Re and your insurer chooses not to include you in it that your flood insurance premium will cost you less that if it your home was included in the Flood Re scheme.

 The premium charged by your insurer for all other insurance cover other than flood will be set by your insurer in exactly the same way as it is now, the cost of this cover will be added to the cost of your Flood Re premium.